Louis Billot: Resignation as cardinal

-Billot's support for the deeply conservative movement Action Française eventually created tension between him and the Holy See.
+Billot's support for Action Française eventually created tension between him and the Holy See.
 Pope Pius XI believed that the movement used Catholicism for its own political ends and placed the movement's newspaper on the Index Librorum Prohibitorum, which meant that it was banned from all Catholic homes.
 Billot expressed strong disagreement with the decision, saying that the political activities of monarchist Catholics ought not to be censured by Rome.

 On 13 September 1927, in a meeting with Pope Pius XI, Billot submitted a letter asking to be allowed to resign as cardinal.
 The Pope had a document drafted for his signature and accepted the resignation eight days later on 21 September.
 The Pope announced Billot's change in status to the College of Cardinals at the consistory on 19 December, saying: "The autograph letter with which he tendered his resignation adduced such high spiritual motives, and in such grave circumstances, that after much thought and prayer we decided to accept them."
 Billot had asked to be allowed to resign several times before.

 Action Française suggested that the papal action against the newspaper had provoked Billot's action.
 The Holy See said his meeting with the Pope was amicable and attributed his resignation to his age (he was 81).
 It said he had only an academic interest in Action Française.

 He was the only cardinal to resign that rank during the twentieth century, though others relinquished the rights and privileges of the office while retaining the title.
 (Note: Hans Hermann Groër, an Austrian monk and Archbishop of Vienna, was asked by Pope John Paul II to relinquish the rights and privileges of his cardinal's rank in 1998.)

 Billot died at the Jesuit Novitiate of Galloro, near Ariccia, outside Rome, at the age of 85.
 He is buried in the Jesuit chapel of the Campo Verano cemetery.